arguelle/VTOL-at-UNLV/Build-Log.md

    * Out of the box the plane does have some assembly required including installing the tail, wings, and screwing in adapter plates.
 The [assembly guide](https://cdn.shopifycdn.net/s/files/1/0553/6573/0348/files/T1_PNP_Assembly_Guide.pdf?v=1640164559) released by Heewing should be used to get through the initial setup of the plane.
 2. Continue by applying the VTOL modifications.
-VTOL conversion kit would require installing new higher-powered motors, a rear motor, and tilt servos.
-This build log does go over it however Heewing has released (instructional videos)[https://www.heewing.com/products/hee-wing-t1-ranger-vtol-conversion-kit] on how to accomplish this.
+The VTOL conversion would require installing new higher-powered motors, a rear motor, and tilt servos.
+Heewing has released (instructional videos)[https://www.heewing.com/products/hee-wing-t1-ranger-vtol-conversion-kit] on how to accomplish this.
-   * Remove both motors and motor mounts and desolder the existing ESCs to replace them with your new ESCs.
-   * Solder the new motors onto the new ESCs and install the tilt servos.
-   * Slide the rear motor mount through the carbon fiber tail boom and push the motor wires through the hole on the lower end of the pipe.
-   * Solder bullet connectors onto the rear motor wires poking through the end of the tail boom (optionally, you can solder the wires directly to the ESC).
-   * Solder bullet connectors onto the ESC for the rear motor.
-   * Slide the tail boom onto the fuselage and secure using the red nut.

 ### Wiring
-* The following chart is the configuration we used on our flight controller.
+* The following chart shows the pinout assignments of the flight controller.
 Refer to the [pinout for the Kakute H7 mini](https://docs.holybro.com/fpv-flight-controller/kakute-h7-mini/pinout) for more details

 | Port | Connection       |